2600hz/docs-sysadmin/doc/intro/about.md

 **700 and 500 Numbers**

-700 and 500 numbers belong to an interexchange carrier and are locally routed by that carrier only.
+700 and 500 numbers belong to an inter-exchange carrier and are locally routed by that carrier only.
 Thus, 700-555-4141 on ATT and 700-555-4141 on Sprint are actually two completely different numbers and can be routed to completely different services.
 The intent of these numbers was to allow phone companies to control and roll out services on an exchange that would be available only to their own customers and would allow for faster roll-outs to their customers.
 These numbers were largely unsuccessful and are rarely supported by VoIP providers.

 **International Calling**